 Hans Kaspar Hugentobler graduated from the Institute of Design at Illinois Institute of Technology in Chicago, where he earned his Master’s degree in Human-centered Innovation Planning.
-He also holds a Diploma in Communication Sciences and a Diploma in Design.
-Additionally he studied Information Sciences at Freie Universität Berlin.
+He also holds a Diploma in Communication Sciences from Freie Universität Berlin and a Diploma in Design.
+Additionally, he studied Information Sciences at Freie Universität Berlin.

 Design Science in Health Care: Co-Designing an Optimized Patient Pathway at a Gynecological Clinic of a Large Hospital in Switzerland.
-Relating Systems Thinking and Design 2014 Symposium Proceedings.
-Oslo.
-2014.
+Proceedings of RSD3, Third Symposium of Relating Systems Thinking to Design.
+Oslo, Norway: Oslo School of Architecture and Design, October 15-17, 2014.

 Design Science in Health Care: Design Science and Organizational Science as a Foundation for the Use of Design in the Health Care System.
 Unpublished Paper.
 Lucerne University of Applied Sciences and Arts.
 School of Design.
 Lucerne.
 2014.